hudsonsilva12/eramia/README.md

 ERD (1).png

+The document with the model comparison and results:

+llms comparison.pdf

 To run the code, you need to insert your API key for each model and place the image in the Input directory.